-- the relative burden of the export taxes rose, - until, by the 1390s, they were accounting for almost 50% of the mean export prices.
+- the relative burden of the export taxes rose, - until, by the 1390s, the value of wool export taxes were amounting to about 50% of the mean export prices.
 (See tables in appendices; and graphs)

-(11) For the Flemish cloth industries in particular, those tax-burdened English wools were now accounting for almost 70% of their production costs.
+(11) For the Flemish cloth industries in particular, those tax-burdened English wools were now accounting for almost 60% - 70% of their production costs.